yugr/sortcheck/README.md

 # What is this?

-SortChecker is a proof-of-concept tool to detect violations of [ordering axioms](http://pubs.opengroup.org/onlinepubs/009695399/functions/qsort.html) in comparison functions passed to qsort
+SortChecker is a tool for detecting violations of [ordering axioms](http://pubs.opengroup.org/onlinepubs/009695399/functions/qsort.html) in comparison functions passed to qsort
 (also bsearch, lfind, etc.).
 For complex data structures it's very